-Appointment or election of governors is dependent upon the type of governor, with parent governors appointed by election by parents, and TEF governors nominated by the TEF.
-Governors representing the Diocese, Church Council, Deanery and the Local Authority are appointed by the respective organisations themselves.
+Appointment or election of Trustees is dependent upon the type of Trustee, with parent Trustees appointed by election by parents, and TEF Trustees nominated by the TEF.
+Trustees appointed by the Members are subject to the Diocesan Board of Education approval process.

-Governors are appointed for a period of four years before having to offer themselves for reappointment.
-Subject to remaining eligible to be a particular type of governor, any governor may be re-appointed or re-elected.
+Trustees are appointed for a period of four years before having to offer themselves for reappointment.
+Subject to remaining eligible to be a particular type of Trustee, any Trustee may be re-appointed or re-elected.

-Succession planning is reviewed by the board of governors at least annually.
+Succession planning is reviewed by the board of Trustees at least annually.
 An example of this is ensuring there is a suitable Vice Chair in place to succeed the Chair of Governors if required, which is replicated for each subcommittee.